Last Updated on

 Depending on where you live and your land and storage opportunities, you can choose what makes the most sense.

-Starting small will be key to continuing to grow your resources and supply.
 This way, it won’t take away from essentials if you are on a limited food budget.
 You will also want to keep stocking so that you can rotate through your food and not have any perish.

 The most important thing is to get started.